Folks who know and love Disney know there’s nothing as festive as a Disney Christmas. It’s the most Magical Place on Earth, after all.

 2. Get Done Up For A Christmas Party Or Show

 Attending any one of these events will make for a memorable evening out.
-Foodies can invest in special dining options if they opt for Mickey’s Very Merry Christmas Party, while Jingle Bell, Jingle BAM! attendees can expect a lights, music, and fireworks spectacular.
+Foodies can invest in special dining options, at an additional cost, if they opt for Mickey’s Very Merry Christmas Party, while Jingle Bell, Jingle BAM! attendees can expect a lights, music, and fireworks spectacular.

-Guy Novik, CEO at Orlando Villa Holidays, told us “Mickey’s Very Merry Christmas Party is the park’s famous Christmas parade.
-It features a range of Disney characters from all generations, as well as nutcrackers, reindeer, and Santa himself, all under the magical backdrop of the Cinderella Castle, which is lit up in spectacular fashion.”
+Guy Novik, CEO at Orlando Villa Holidays, told us “Mickey’s Very Merry Christmas Party’s famous Christmas parade….features a range of Disney characters from all generations, as well as nutcrackers, reindeer, and Santa himself, all under the magical backdrop of Cinderella’s Castle, which is lit up in spectacular fashion.”

 3. Experience Animal Kingdom’s New Holiday Features